 - Unexpected, Timely, Captured Moments

 - Embarrassing, Funny, Hysterical

 - Sexy or Sexual in Nature

 As an advertiser, you can view the content rating for your approved ads.
 Your content rating can be found under Campaigns>Manage Ads.
 The content rating will indicate either a G, PG, PG-13 or R rating.
-The aggressive imagery rating will indicate either a High, Low or None rating.
 Please note that our Compliance and Content teams review the image, headline and landing page to determine the overall content rating.